abshka/limine-booster/README.md

 - **Smart Hook Logic:** Intelligently processes only changed kernels or all kernels based on the type of update.
 - **Automatic Cleanup:** Removes entries when kernel packages are uninstalled.
 - **Smart Cmdline Detection:** Uses the command line from your running system (`/proc/cmdline`) for new entries.
-- **Automatic Microcode Detection:** Includes Intel/AMD microcode with proper ordering for optimal boot performance.
+- **Automatic Microcode Detection:** Includes Intel/AMD microcode if available.
-- **Optimized Entry Positioning:** Places new kernel entries at the top of boot menu for better visibility and compatibility.

 ## Installation